BrandonCorleonee/dev-BrandonCorleonee/README.md

 ## 👤 About Me

+*"The future belongs to those who learn more skills and combine them in creative ways." — Robert Greene*

 I'm **Brandon Ordaz Sánchez**, a **Computer Systems Engineering** student at the **Instituto Tecnológico de Pachuca**.
 I'm passionate about logical problem-solving and building software on solid architectural foundations, from desktop applications to full web solutions.

 - 🖥️ **Hardware:** I enjoy PC maintenance and optimization, understanding systems end-to-end — from software down to silicon.